bnolan/diaspora-x/README.md

 Set your jabber server domain to be the local name of your box - for example `mymachine.local`.
 It's better to use a name that is unique, and not just `localhost`, so that other devices on your local network can access your development environment for testing.

-Set the server to allow registrations, and disable a wait time between registartions.
+Set the server to allow registrations, and disable a wait time between registrations.
 On ejabberd, set the `registration_timeout` to `1` in ejabberd.cfg.

 Start the server.